Tiny but mighty: Singapore’s many charms will delight you

 When to go

 Singapore has a tropical rainforest climate.
+There’s little variation in temperature, but different levels of precipitation throughout the year.
 The monsoon season runs from December to March and the hottest months are from April to July.
-There’s little variation in temperature, but the city experiences different types of precipitation throughout the year.

 There are many free-for-all traditional festivals on the Singapore events calendar.
-Admire the Chinese New Year lantern displays at the River Hongbao carnival opens in new window, observe the colourful Hindu procession, Thaipusam and watch Kampong Glam come alive during Hari Raya Haji.
-There are also a number of world-class events to choose from.
-These include the Singapore Formula 1 Grand Prix and the dusk-to-dawn dance-music festival that is ZoukOut.Back to top
+Admire the Chinese New Year lantern displays at the River Hongbao carnival opens in new window, observe the colourful Hindu procession Thaipusam opens in new window, and enjoy the spectacle of the Hungry Ghost Festival opens in new window.
+There are also plenty of international events to choose from, including the Singapore Formula 1 Grand Prix opens in new window and a bunch of exciting music festivals opens in new window throughout the year.Back to top

 Singapore has high-frequency, well connected bus opens in new window and train opens in new window networks.
 The MRT (subway) is the easiest, quickest way to get around most of the city, while the bus covers a more comprehensive range of routes.
 If you’re planning to do a bit of travel on public transport, consider getting a convenient EZ-Link opens in new window pre-paid card or a Singapore Tourist Pass opens in new window, which offers unlimited travel in one-, two-, or three-day options.Back to top